Noncommutative resolutions of AS-Gorenstein isolated singularites: Noncommutative isolated singularities

 Since $\depth_A(A)= d$, it follows from Lemma \ref{Ext in tails cong Ext in gr when depth>n} that the injective dimension of $\cA$ in $\Qgr A$ is $d-1$.
 Thus $\gldim(\qgr A)=d-1$ and so $A$ is a noncommutative isolated singularity. \end{proof}

-\begin{definition} A commonly graded algebra $A$ is called a \textit{generalized AS-Gorenstein isolated singularity} of dimension $d$ if it is a noetherian generalized AS-Gorenstein algebra of dimension $d$ and it is a noncommutative isolated singularity. \end{definition}
+\begin{definition} A commonly graded algebra $A$ is called a \textit{commonly graded AS-Gorenstein isolated singularity} of dimension $d$ if it is a noetherian commonly graded AS-Gorenstein algebra of dimension $d$ and it is a noncommutative isolated singularity. \end{definition}

-\begin{lemma} If $A$ is a noetherian generalized AS-Gorenstein algebra of dimension $d$, then $A$ is a noncommutative isolated singularity if and only if so is $A^o$. \end{lemma} \begin{proof} It suffices to prove one direction.
-Suppose $A$ is a noncommutative isolated singularity.